ayrat555/fang/README.md

 Currently, it uses Postgres to store state.
 But in the future, more backends will be supported.

+Note that the README follows the master branch, to see instructions for the latest published version, check [crates.io](https://crates.io/crates/fang).

 ## Installation

 1. Add this to your Cargo.toml